KyPython/devops-productivity-suite-site/week_3_day_15_21.md

 - Multi-job workflows

 **Talking Point:**
-"All 6 tools integrate seamlessly.
-You can run `npm run check-env` to verify your environment, `npm run quality:check` to scan code quality, `npm run git:pr` to prepare for pull requests, and `npm run infra:plan` to review infrastructure changes.
+"All 5 tools integrate seamlessly.
+You can run `npm run check-env` to verify your environment, `npm run quality:check` to scan code quality, and `npm run git:pr` to prepare for pull requests.
 Everything works in CI/CD automatically—just set `CI=true` and you're done."

 ---